 Putting aside the monotonous nature of the Dear Evan Hansen songbook, the performances don't make any of it better.
 Platt has been roundly criticized for playing a sixteen-year-old at age 28.
 I was not appalled that a man played someone almost old enough to be his son, though at times one is forced to suppress chuckles at seeing Platt try to pass himself off as a decade-plus younger.
 It is that director Stephen Chbosky could not break Platt of a theatricality in his performance.

 Platt seemed determined to mine every tic and excessive mannerism to Evan, to make his social anxiety so massive it's a genuine surprise he can function.
 He can't make the awful nature of Evan's actions even slightly redeemable, and he comes across looking like both a jerk and frankly as nuts.
 Evan is essentially a monster, riding a lie to his own benefit, and nothing in Platt's performance makes one like Evan Hansen.

-As such, why was he so acclaimed to where he won a Tony for all this?
+If his film performance matches his Broadway performance, one asks why was he so acclaimed to where he won a Tony for all this.

 Perhaps because he was the predominant singer in the film.
-I think that maybe outside Yentl no musical film has given one character the dominant role in the songs.
-I think that Evan sang either solo or with others all but four of the eleven songs in Dear Evan Hansen.
-That means Platt was either the central or co-lead to seven songs, an astonishing number that put so much focus on this one performer.
+I think that maybe outside of Yentl, no musical film has given one character the dominant role in the songs.
+I think that Evan sang, either solo or with others, all but four of the eleven songs in Dear Evan Hansen.
+That means Platt was either the principal or co-lead to seven songs, an astonishing number that put so much focus on this one performer.

 The last song, A Little Closer, was sung by Ryan, but it speaks to the blandness of Dear Evan Hansen that is sounds like any generic pop song in so many indie films.